+ARC 100 Cr.3

 This is the capstone course for archaeological studies majors enrolled in the Archaeology Honors Program.
 Honors students take this course in lieu of ARC 499, typically during their final year.
 The course is designed to assist the student in completing a Baccalaureate thesis that will be presented in hard copy as well as verbally at the Annual Archaeological Studies Spring Research Colloquium.
-Prerequisite: ARC 196; ARC 200; acceptance to the Archaeology Honors Program; senior standing.
+Prerequisite: ARC 196; ARC 200; senior standing.
+Consent of instructor.
 Offered Spring.

 ARC 498/598 Cr.1-3